Sandravijumon/Inferno/README.md

 # Inferno
-A tTech driven solution to address the threats of Paper cups-Environmental and Health Issues
+A Tech driven solution to address the threats of Paper cups-Environmental and Health Issues